Are All Air Conditioner Filters the Same?

 - Reusable filters: Typically made of fiberglass or polyester mesh, these filters can be washed and reused.
 They have a MERV rating of one to four and are designed to save money over disposable filters, while primarily protecting the HVAC system.

 - Pleated filters: These filters use large pieces of fiberglass, polyester, or other synthetic materials that are folded into pleats, to increase surface area and remove more contaminants.
-They typically feature MERV ratings of five to 13 and can remove about 45 percent of air borner particles.
+They typically feature MERV ratings of five to 13 and can remove about 45 percent of airborne particles.
 High-efficiency versions can have ratings of up to 16 and will remove up to 85 percent of contaminants, but may be too large or restrictive for many systems.
 Pleated filters are relatively affordable, work in many systems, and provide significant air quality improvements over disposable or reusable filters.

 - Electrostatic filters: Electrostatic filters use an electric charge to attract particles as they pass through the filtering medium.
 They perform better than disposable filters or basic pleated filters, and they can have MERV ratings up to about 15.
 Electrostatic filters may not be compatible with all systems.

-- HEPA filters: With MERV ratings from 17 to 20, high-efficiency particulate air filters can remove up to 99.7 percent of contaminants, but they also require significant pressure to force air through, making them too restrictive for use in most HVAC systems that were not deigned them.
+- HEPA filters: With MERV ratings from 17 to 20, high-efficiency particulate air filters can remove up to 99.7 percent of contaminants, but they also require significant pressure to force air through, making them too restrictive for use in most HVAC systems that were not designed for them.
 HEPA filters are also more expensive than the other types.

 Which Air Filter to Choose for Your HVAC System